Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Colts stats and trends

-- Indianapolis has three wins against the spread in five games this year.
+- In Indianapolis' five games this year, it has three wins against the spread.

-- Indianapolis' games this year have gone over the total in three out of five opportunities (60%).
+- Indianapolis' games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

 - The Colts have turned the ball over five times this season, three fewer than the Texans have forced (8).